barsoom/ex-remit/README.md

 Remit also shows you comments and lets you mark these as resolved, so you don't miss the feedback you got.

-When new commits and comments arrive, or when a co-worker starts a review, you see it all in real time.
+When new commits and comments arrive, or when a co-worker starts a review, you see it all in real time thanks to the magic of WebSockets.

+### Setting up Fluid.app

 We recommend putting Remit inside [Fluid.app](https://fluidapp.com/) or equivalent so you can see Remit and the GitHub commit pages side-by-side.
 (We can't put GitHub inside an iframe, because they disallow it.)

-### Setting up Fluid.app

 TODO: Instructions